100% is better than 99%

 I grapple with this principle of commitment when it comes to my training.

-This is as true in sport as it is business or any other sphere of life.
+This is as true in sport as it is business, or any other sphere of life.
 When you commit 100% to anything, you make it non-negotiable to your subconscious mind.
-There is no discussion as to whether you should get up in the morning or not, no debate over doing the extra learning.
+There is no discussion as to whether you should get up or not, no debate over doing the extra learning.

-The payoff when you commit 100% is that time becomes your aid in producing results.
+The payoff is when you commit 100%, time becomes your aid in producing results.

-In companies, the commitment of workers to their teams can have a transforming effect on their performance.
+In companies, our commitment to our teams can have a transforming effect on their performance.
 In business, committed leadership inspires committed members and stimulates growth.